art4ul/jcoon/README.md

 jCoon
 =====

-Simple REST client for Java based on interfaces
+Simple interface oriented REST client for Spring Framework

 [![Build Status](https://travis-ci.org/art4ul/jcoon.svg?branch=master)](https://travis-ci.org/art4ul/jcoon)

 Summary
 -------
-This library is created to simplify the process of creating REST client in Java.
+This library is created to simplify the process of creating REST client in Spring Framework.
 Instead writing a large amount of identical code you should just create java interface and add a few annotations.

 Example
 -------